 In our fast-paced world, many kids–and even their parents and teachers–may think poetry is a relic of a simpler time.
 They relegate it to an era that didn’t include Tik Tok, SnapChat, or Twitter (though perhaps some may consider the tweet itself a modern short poem).

 In doing so, however, they miss out on a whole world of beauty and insight that poetry exposes us to.
-No matter the form, style, age, or tone of the poetry we read, it has the ability to transport us to other times and places, to other ways of thinking, living, and viewing the world.
+No matter the form, style, age, or tone of the poetry we read, it can transport us to other times and places, to other ways of thinking, living, and viewing the world.

 Don’t we all need a little more of that these days?